lucasGabrielDeAA/node-typescript/README.md

 ## Running the application

 Now we need to run our node application, normally we would do this by running `node src/index.js`.
-But, we don't have a index.js file, and if we run `node src/index.ts` we'll find some problems, because node does nos understand the syntax on our **ts** file.
+But, we don't have a index.js file, and if we run `node src/index.ts` we'll find some problems, because node does not understand the syntax on our **ts** file.

 ```
   SyntaxError: Cannot use import statement outside a module